hschneider/neutralino-ext-bun/README.md

 # neutralino-ext-bun
 **A Bun / NodeJS Extension for Neutralino**

->Bun's Windows support is marked as 'highly experimental'.
-So don't expect this extension to work under Windows.
-However development is in progress, subscribe to this repo and stay tuned.
+>GREAT NEWS: This extension works under Windows now.
+But keep in mind that Bun's Windows-support is still in progress.
-If you require a stable NodeJS solution under Windows NOW, ***check out [neutralino-ext-node](https://github.com/hschneider/neutralino-ext-node)***.
+If you require a more stable NodeJS solution under Windows NOW, ***check out [neutralino-ext-node](https://github.com/hschneider/neutralino-ext-node)***.

 ### Why Bun?